-There are now 42 million people who identify as Black or African American living in America, making up 12% of the total population.
-According to the most recent American Community Survey, the Black population in Connecticut is 359,156 - at 10.0% of the total population of Connecticut.
+Roughly 42 million people identifying as Black or African American live in the United States, making up 12% of the total population.
+According to the most recent American Community Survey, the Black population in Connecticut is 355,413 – at 9.9% of the total population of Connecticut.

 We agree.